 *This Page Under Construction - Stay Tuned for more MS4 educational contenT

 Sweet Water also assists MS4’s with the annual WDNR online reporting process.
-At the end of each year’s campaign, an E&IO and PI report is available for partner municipalities.
+At the end of each year’s campaign, an E&IO report is available for partner municipalities.
 If your community is located in either the Kinnickinnic, Menomonee, or Milwaukee watersheds and you would like more information about the reporting process, please contact Jake Fincher.

 Scroll down to find resources for our MS4 partners, including educational flyers, opportunities for education on construction erosion control practices, and a list of our municipal partners.